 How can I admit a stray cat to Tenth Life?

-If you work for a local area animal welfare organization or advocacy group and are interested in transferring over a cat who meets our mission, you can complete the form below or you can simply email email@example.com.
-When emailing, please include as much of the following information as possible (you can copy and paste this into the email body, if desired):
+A: If you work for a local area animal welfare organization or advocacy group and are interested in transferring over a cat who meets our mission, you can complete the form above which is very helpful for us or you can simply email email@example.com, if desired.
+When emailing, please include as much of the following information as possible (you can copy and paste this list into the email body, if desired):

 - Animal ID number